-When we started Field Trip, we wanted our shirts to work from home — polished enough to separate our work hours from our lounge hours (because the boundary struggle is real), but practical enough to handle the multitude of daily chores and interruptions without requiring an outfit change (dog messes, kid messes, dinner prep + clean up on our lunch break...you know the drill).
+When we started Field Trip, we wanted our clothing to work from home — polished enough to separate our work hours from our lounge hours (because the boundary struggle is real), but practical enough to handle the multitude of daily chores and interruptions without requiring an outfit change (dog messes, kid messes, dinner prep + clean up on our lunch break...you know the drill).

 Here were our three top offenders: